hakkabon/StackedNotifications/README.md

 ```

 ## Sample app
-There is demo project available at [StackedNotifications-Demo ](https://github.com/hakkabon/StackedNotifications-Demo) with sample code explaing the use of the component.
+There is demo project available at [StackedNotifications-Demo ](https://github.com/hakkabon/StackedNotifications-Demo) with sample code explaining the use of the component.

 ## License
 MIT